TYPICAL ACOUSTIC GLASS USAGE

-THE BENEFITS ACOUSTIC GLASS
+THE BENEFITS OF ACOUSTIC GLASS?

 The main benefit of acoustic glass is the reduction in noise level – generally a comfortable sound level for humans is around 35db (day) and 30db (night).